Skip to main content

 Course overview

-The purpose of this award is to equip the learner with the knowledge, skill and competence to work effectively in a mental healthcare setting
+The purpose of this award is to equip the learner with the knowledge, skill and competence to work independently or in a supervisory capacity in an organisation which provides services to individuals with mental health issues.

-Please note all Learners must have competent written and spoken English (CEFR B1 or Higher).
+Please note all Learners must have competent written and spoken English (CEFR B2 or Higher).

 What will I study ?